FuzzyKosmow/aws-file-system/README.md

 # aws-file-system

-A window application to manage file through AWS S3
+A web application to manage AWS S3 bucket files and folders.
+The application is built using React, Redux, Node.js, Express, and AWS SDK.